 History & Heritage Museums

-Sunset Boat Cruise with Wine in Lisbon USD 33’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
+Evening dinner on Chao Phraya cruise USD 61’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
 Expect artifacts, multimedia displays, and concise interpretation panels.

 Most venues are walkable or connected by public transport, and many offer audio guides or rotating exhibitions that spotlight local stories alongside global context.